jahan-addison/credence/README.md

 * The Lexer, Parser first-pass, built with an LALR(1) grammar and parser generator in python that interfaces with C++ via `pybind11`
 * An IR (intermediate representation) I've named [Instruction Tuple Abstraction or ITA](credence/ir/README.md) - a linear 4-tuple set of platform-agnostic instructions that represent program flow, scope, and type checking

-* The target platforms - currently x86_64, arm64, and Z80
+* The target platforms - x86_64, arm64, and z80 for Linux and BSD (Darwin)

----

-There are a few differences between the compiler and B specification, namely:
+## Features

-* **Strongly typed** with type inference
+* **Strongly typed** with type inference, unlike the original B language
-  * Vectors (arrays) may be non-homogeneous, but are typed by their initial values at compile-time
+  * Vectors (arrays) may be non-homogeneous, but are typed by their initial values at compile-time like a tuple
   * Uninitialized variables are set to an internal `null` type
 * Compile-time out-of-range boundary checks on vectors and pointer arithmetic
 * Boolean coercion for all data types in conditional structures